English

 3.5 Child labor 6

 Suppliers must not use child labor or any form of work that deprives children of their childhood, potential or dignity, which may be dangerous or an obstacle to the child’s education, or harmful to the child’s health or physical, psychological, spiritual, moral or social development.
 By “child” shall be understood a person who is under 15 years of age, under the minimum age for completion of compulsory schooling or under the legal employment age in the country in question.
 The highest of the aforementioned age options shall apply.
-If national regulations set a higher age limit, this limit applies.
+If national regulations set a higher age limit, this is the limit that applies.

-6 Cf. UN Convention on the Rights of the Child and ILO Convention No. 79 on Night Work for Youth (Non-Industrial Occupations) (1950), No. 138 on Minimum Age for Admission to Employment (1976), Convention No. 182 on Prohibition of and Immediate Measures to abolishing the worst forms of child labor (2000) and ILO Recommendation No. 146 on the minimum age (1973).
+6Cf.
+UN Convention on the Rights of the Child and ILO Convention No. 79 on Night Work for Youth (Non-Industrial Occupations) (1950), No. 138 on Minimum Age for Admission to Employment (1976), Convention No. 182 on Prohibition of and Immediate Measures to abolishing the worst forms of child labor (2000) and ILO Recommendation No. 146 on the minimum age (1973).

-5. Climate and environment
+1. Climate and environment

 6.1 Business Integrity